raaz-crypto/raaz/README.md

 A user who does not want to micromanage the implementations can just use the top level haskell library `raaz`.
-By default, we take care to use the best possible implementations that are currently available.
-However, if she wishes to try out a different implementation of a given primitive, she can do so by using the backpack system.
+By default, we take care to use the best possible portable implementations in the top level library.
+However, if she wishes to try out a different one she can exploit the backpack components that are exposed from the raaz library.

 The raaz cryptographic library is a single package containing the multiple component.
 We describe these components and show how to